Developing a Succession Plan that Supports Diversity in the Workplace

 When making strategic HR decisions, it is important to take diversity and inclusion into account.
 Long-standing systemic barriers have prevented minorities from attaining merit-based success in hiring, promotion, talent development, and succession programs.
 As such, it is important that organizations set aside time to draft and uphold effective policies to promote diversity and inclusion.

 At SIGMA, we believe in the value of increasing diversity across levels of an organization, and we’re not alone.
 Studies show that more than 75% of today’s job seekers are looking at diversity when evaluating potential employers and job offers.[i]
-In this guide we’ll discuss the importance of diversity, how building diversity can benefit your team, and how you can use succession planning to create a leadership development program that supports diversity.
+This guide discusses the importance of diversity, how building diversity can benefit teams, and how to use succession planning to create a leadership development program that supports diversity.

 What is Diversity, Equity, and Inclusion?